5 reasons to get a personal loan

 Paying off credit card debt can feel like an uphill battle when your card charges a steep annual percentage rate (APR).
 Even if you're committed to paying more than the minimum due each month, you might not feel like you're making much progress if a big chunk of your payment goes to interest.

-That's where a personal loan can save you money, time, and stress.
+That's where a personal loan could save you money, time, and stress.

-You can use a personal loan to pay off those pesky credit cards (or other debts).
+You could use a personal loan to pay off those pesky credit cards (or other debts).
 You might lower the overall cost of your debt by getting an interest rate lower than what you’re currently paying.
-Lowering the cost can help you pay it off faster.
+Lowering the cost could help you pay it off faster.

 Not only could you save money by consolidating debt with a personal loan, but you're also streamlining your budget since multiple monthly payments become just one.